How tumors are able to grow by attracting new blood vessels?

-Have you ever wondered about how the various cells in blood vessels communicate with each other?
+How cells in our blood vessels communicate with each other?

 These are just a few of the questions that you could explore while doing research in The Vascular Biology Center at Augusta University.

-Vascular biology research is focused on obtaining a detailed understanding of the function of blood vessels at the molecular, cellular, whole organ, and whole organism levels.
-Diseases of blood vessels are the leading cause of death in the Western World!
-Thus, the ultimate goal of vascular biology research, is to better diagnose, treat, and prevent vascular diseases.
+The Vascular Biology Center’s Graduate Program at Augusta University is unique among institutions in the United States in that our program is the only one to have a formal center dedicated to vascular biology research.
+Our research is focused on obtaining a detailed understanding of the function of blood vessels at the molecular, cellular, whole organ, and whole organism levels to better diagnose, treat, and prevent vascular diseases.